microsoft/terminal/doc/specs/#2563 - closeOnExit and TerminalConnection evolution.md

 ## Solution Design

-1. The existing `closeOnExit` profile key will become an enumerated string key with the following values/behaviours:
-   * `always` - a tab or pane hosting this profile will always be closed when the launched connection terminates.
-   * `graceful` - a tab or pane hosting this profile will be closed **iff** the launched connection closes with an exit code == 0.
-   * `never` - a tab or pane hosting this profile will not automatically close.
+### `ITerminalConnection` Changes

-2. The `TerminalConnection` interface will be augmented with an enumerator and a set of events regarding connection state transitions.
+* The `TerminalConnection` interface will be augmented with an enumerator and a set of events regarding connection state transitions.
     * enum `TerminalConnection::ConnectionState`
         * This enum attempts to encompass all potential connection states, even those which do not make sense for a local terminal.
         * The wide variety of values will be useful to indicate state changes in a user interface.